"You only get one chance to do this right." — Joe Conte, Head of Corporate Actions Product; Capital Markets, EQ

-It's an exciting step for your company, but if you've never been through an initial public offering before (and most people haven't), the process can be daunting.
+It's an exciting step for your company, but if you've never been through an initial public offering (IPO) before – and most people haven't – the process can be daunting.
 Fortunately, you don't have to go through it alone.
 Your first task is to assemble a team of experts – people who've been through it many times who will guide you through the process.

 Who do I call first?

-For most companies, the first step is to hire an advisory firm specializing in IPOs.
-These large auditing/accounting firms are responsible for preparing the financial reports that will determine if and when you qualify for an IPO, and on which stock exchange.
+For most companies, the first step is to hire an advisory firm specializing in assisting companies to go public.
+Not all advisory firms are accounting firms.
+Most of the major accounting firms provide advisory services in addition to preparing the relevant financial reports.
+These reports will determine if and when you qualify for an IPO, and on which stock exchange listing criteria is met.

-Your advisory firm will tell you that you'll also need to bring in a legal team that specializes in securities to handle the incorporation process and prepare the S-1 filing.
-You will need an IPO expert to manage the details at whichever exchange you've chosen.
+Whether you are pursuing an IPO or a direct listing, your advisory firm will tell you that you'll also need to bring in a legal team that specializes in securities to handle the incorporation process and prepare the S-1 filing, at whichever exchange you've chosen.
 Additionally, you will need an underwriting/investment firm to raise capital, register your security, set the price and advise you on the best time to go public.

 A transfer agent is a financial services company that manages and keeps track of registered shareholders for companies that issue stock.
-EQ, for example, is a U.S.-based transfer agent that handles the recordkeeping, reporting and communications for hundreds of U.S. corporations and their millions of shareholders around the world.
+EQ, for example, is a transfer agent that handles the recordkeeping, reporting and communications for hundreds of U.S. and global corporations and their millions of shareholders around the world.

-"The transfer agent you choose remains your partner after you IPO, potentially for the life of your company," says Joe Conte, Head of Corporate Actions at EQ.
+"The transfer agent you choose remains your partner after you IPO, potentially for the life of your company," says Joe Conte, Head of Corporate Actions Product; Capital Markets, EQ.
 "Choose a transfer agent who will be a good fit for your company long after the IPO.”

-An IPO can take as long as a year or two to execute, and things get busier as opening day approaches.
-Conte advises companies to choose a transfer agent early in the IPO process.
+An IPO can take as long as a year or two to execute, and things get busier as opening day approaches. deSPACs have a shorter timeframe than traditional IPOs, but in both cases, Conte advises companies to choose a transfer agent early in the IPO process.

 "It's a relatively small community," he says.
 "The vetting process shouldn't take that long, but you owe it to yourself and your future shareholders to do your homework."